wmedrano/wmedrano.dev/content/posts/literate-programming.md

 ## What is Emacs and Org Mode? {#LiterateProgrammingWhatisEmacsandOrgMode-2u91zi71ktj0}

+### Emacs {#LiterateProgrammingWhatisEmacsandOrgModeEmacs-ykahlbp0otj0}

 Emacs is a (very old) text editor that is highly customizable.
 The configuration is one of the main appeals of Emacs.
-It is configured using Emacs Lisp.
-Pretty much everything in Emacs is extensible.
-The documentation (and built in editor documentation) for Emacs is also fantastic.
-Don't know what a key will do, type `C-h k <key that you want to know>` and Emacs will open up a help window with the function that the key will run and where that function is defined.
-Need to know what a function does, type `C-h f <function>` to open up its documentation with a link to its source code.
-Although this means Emacs is very powerful, that really isn't the draw for me.
-As a Software Engineer, I much prefer writing code as opposed to writing a config.
+Emacs is configured using Emacs Lisp and pretty much everything in Emacs is extensible.
+The documentation for Emacs is also fantastic and built directly into the editor.
+Don't know what a key will do?
+Use `C-h k <key that you want to know>` and Emacs will open up a help window
+with:

+-   The function that is run on that keypress.
+-   Documentation for the function.
+-   The keymap that defines the binding.
+-   A link to the source code for the function.

+Need to know what a function does, type `C-h f <function>` to open up its documentation.
+Configuring Emacs feels more like writing code than it does writing configuration.
 This is why I have spent countless hours configuring Emacs as opposed to the bare minimum configuring VSCode.
-Emacs also has a large community of developers that have created several packages.
-My main source for discovering these is [Melpa](https://melpa.org/#/).
-Unfortunately I have mostly been off Emacs lately.
-The primary reason being that LSP integration is not quite as good as VSCode.
+Emacs also has a large community of developers that have created several packages; most popular packages are published on [Melpa](https://melpa.org/#/).

+Although I like Emacs, I haven't been using it much recently.
+This is in part to its poor integration into my tools at work and also because its LSP integration is not as polished as VSCode.

+### Org Mode {#LiterateProgrammingWhatisEmacsandOrgModeOrgMode-xjqj3bp0otj0}

 Org Mode is a note-taking and list management system.
 Superficially, it is similar to Markdown but predates it by about a year (2003 vs 2004).
 I am just